MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

    ```

-1. Update the bot construction to pass in the QnA services configuration information.
+1. Next in **index.js**, update the bot constructor to pass in the QnA services configuration information.

-   **index.js**

    ```javascript
    // Create the main dialog.